omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 Edited files on 5/20/2019:
-models.py (haven't uploaded at home) views.py
+models.py (haven't uploaded at home) requires deleting and readding workouts and instances only views.py forms.py mainsite_workouts.py
-forms.py
-mainsite_workouts.py